goodlittlescript/goodlittlescript.github.io/README.md

 # test
 ./test/suite

-# deploy
-./bin/deploy
 ```

-Deploys will make a new commit to master and push it to github.
+Deploys occur on push to main.